Inverse Semigroupoid Actions and Representations: Inverse Semigroupoid Arising from a Groupoid

 \begin{proof} Let $S \subseteq S(G)$ be the set of elements of $S(G)$ that admit a decomposition in the standard form.
-Since we can have $n = 0$, we get that $[g] \in S$, for all $g \in G$.
+Since we can have $n = 0$, it follows that $[g] \in S$, for all $g \in G$.
 Therefore, as all generators of $S(G)$ are in $S$, it only remains for us to prove that $S$ is a right ideal of $S(G)$.